tytouf/rpi-rgb-led-matrix/README.md

 We need 13 IO pins.
-It doesn't really matter to which GPIO pins these are connected (but the code assumes right now that the row address are adjacent bits) - if you use a different layout, change in the `IoBits` union in led-matrix.h if necessary (This was done with a Model B, older versions have some different IOs on the header; check
+It doesn't really matter to which GPIO pins these are connected (but the code assumes right now that the row address are adjacent bits) - if you use a different layout, change in the `IoBits` union in led-matrix.h if necessary (For the RPI, this was done with a Model B, older versions have some different IOs on the header; check
 <http://elinux.org/RPi_Low-level_peripherals> )

-LED-Panel to GPIO with this code:
+LED-Panel to RPI GPIO with this code:
    * GND (Ground, '-') to ground of your Raspberry Pi
    * R1 (Red 1st bank)   : GPIO 17
    * G1 (Green 1st bank) : GPIO 18